diogodebastos/Stop4Body/README.md

 `$.x ShapeProcVarYears.C(30,false,false,true,"BDT")`

 After training and applying the BDTs it's time to determinate the cut to apply on the BDT output in order so maximize the signal background separation.
+The first thing to be done, is to get the processes yields as a function ƒof the BDT score.
+To do so, run:

+`$./runStep5_Part1.sh`

+Then, get the upper limit cross-section as a function of the BDT cut:

+`$./runStep5_Part2.sh`

+And finally plot r from the ULXS, efficiencies and FOM from the datacards:

+`$./runStep5_Part3.sh`

+With step5, we have determined the BDT cut and therefore, the SR of our analysis.
+Now, we can get run our DD prediction methods of the background, namely, **WJets**, **TTbar** and **Fakes**.
+With this next step, we'll also look into the Validation Regions of our MVA, **VR2** and **VR3**, more details in `getDDEstimate.cc`.
+To run this step do:

+`$./runStep6-GetDD.sh`

+`$./runStep7-GetSys.sh`

+## Datacards and preparation to get the Limits

+`$./runStep8-getFinalDataCards.sh`

+`finalYieldsUncTable.py`

+## Limits

+`runFinalStep_Part1.sh`

+`runFinalStep_Part2.sh`